tidyverse/tidyups/008-dplyr-filter-family.md

 `dplyr::filter()` has been a core dplyr verb since the very beginning, but over the years we’ve isolated a few key issues with it:

-- The name `filter()` is ambiguous, are you retaining rows or excluding them? i.e., are you filtering *for* rows or filtering *out* rows?
+- The name `filter()` is ambiguous, are you keeping rows or dropping rows? i.e., are you filtering *for* rows or filtering *out* rows?

-- `filter()` is optimized for the case of *retaining* rows, but you are just as likely to try and use it for *excluding* rows.
-Using `filter()` to exclude rows forces you to confront complex boolean logic and explicitly handle missing values, which is difficult to teach, error prone to write, and hard to understand when you come back to it in the future.
+- `filter()` is optimized for the case of *keeping* rows, but you are just as likely to try and use it for *dropping* rows.
+Using `filter()` to drop rows quickly forces you to confront complex boolean logic and explicitly handle missing values, which is difficult to teach, error prone to write, and hard to understand when you come back to it in the future.

 - `filter()` combines `,` separated conditions with `&` because this covers the majority of the cases.
 But if you’d like to combine